 After you’ve been arrested and charged with a DUI/DWI, you may quickly feel like you’ve made a serious mistake that may jeopardize your personal and professional life.
 Although driving while intoxicated is dangerous, you don’t have to let a single mistake follow you for years to come.
 A conviction for DUI/DWI can result in penalties, including fines, possible jail time, and the suspension of your driver’s license.
 A criminal record from a DUI/DWI conviction can also negatively reflect upon you in housing, employment, or educational applications.
-However, a knowledgeable Paterson DWI lawyer can fight to protect your rights and interests against these charges.
+However, our knowledgeable New Jersey DUI attorneys can fight to protect your rights and interests against these charges.

 Facing a DUI/DWI charge can be an incredibly stressful experience.
-Let battle-tested criminal defense attorney Krenar Camili at Camili Law, LLC help you face your charges and bring some stability back to your life.
-Having previously spent several years serving as a New Jersey prosecutor, Krenar Camili brings an in-depth knowledge of how the state builds and prosecutes cases.
-With Camili Law, you’ll have an important advantage of an attorney who knows where to look for the weaknesses in the state’s case against you that can be used to pursue a reduction or dismissal of your charges or an acquittal at trial.
+Let battle-tested criminal defense attorney at Camili & Capo, PA help you face your charges and bring some stability back to your life.
+Having previously spent several years serving as a New Jersey prosecutor, Krenar Camili and his law partner Joseph Capo bring an in-depth knowledge of how the state builds and prosecutes cases.
+With Camili & Capo, PA, you’ll have an important advantage of one of our DWI lawyers in Totowa, NJ who knows where to look for the weaknesses in the state’s case against you that can be used to pursue a reduction or dismissal of your charges or an acquittal at trial.

-Contact Camili Law, LLC for a free initial case review if you’ve been stopped and arrested for DUI/DWI to learn more about your legal rights and options for defending yourself against your charges.
+Contact Camili & Capo, PA for a free initial case review if you’ve been stopped and arrested for DUI/DWI to learn more about your legal rights and options for defending yourself against your charges.

-The penalties you may face for a conviction of DUI/DWI will depend on your level of intoxication at the time of your offense and whether you have prior DUI/DWI convictions.
+The penalties you may face for a conviction of a DWI in NJ will depend on your level of intoxication at the time of your offense and whether you have prior DUI/DWI convictions.

 For a first time offense, if your blood alcohol concentration is between 0.08 percent and 0.10 percent, you may face a fine of $250 to $400, along with 12 to 48 hours in an Intoxicated Driver Resource Center, along with a potential jail term of up to 30 days and a driver’s license suspension of up to three months.
 If your BAC is 0.10 percent or higher, or if you are under the influence of controlled substances, the potential fine increases to $300 to $500 and the potential license suspension period increases to seven to one year.